patrickfav/id-mask/README.md

 #### Option A: 64-bit integers (long)

 The most common case and the only one fitting in the '8 byte' category is an id with the type [`long`](https://docs.oracle.com/javase/7/docs/api/java/lang/Long.html).
-In Java a `long` is signed integer an can represent `-2^63` to `2^63 -1`.
+In Java a `long` is a signed integer and can represent `-2^63` to `2^63 -1`.
 IDMask can mask any valid `long` value.
-Internally it will be represented as 8 byte, two's complement representation.
+Internally it will be represented as 8 byte, two's complement.

 Create a new instance by calling: